ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 To create tender for **reporting** procedure you should set ``reporting`` value for ``procurementMethodType``.

-For **reporting** procedure there are two required fields if `procurementMethodRationale` is empty.
+For **reporting** procedure there are two required fields `cause` and `causeDescription`.
+They are required if field `procurementMethodRationale` is empty, `procuringEntity.kind` is not other and tender value amount is bigger than:

+    * 100 000 for goods,
+    * 200 000 for services,
+    * 1 500 000 for works.

-Let's try create tender without `procurementMethodRationale`:
+Let's try create tender with value amount bigger than threshold and without `procurementMethodRationale`:

 .. http:example:: http/tutorial/create-tender-reporting-invalid.http
    :code: